-In 2019, more than 260 million children did not go to school, according to the UN, with conflict-affected areas particularly hard-hit: around 50 percent of out-of-school children of primary school age live in such areas, and 617 million youth worldwide lack basic mathematics and literacy skills.
+Conflict-affected areas are particularly hard-hit.
+About 50 percent of out-of-school children of primary school age live in such areas.
+Close to four million child refugees, predominantly from conflict-affected countries, could not enroll in school.
 Children with disabilities are frequently denied school, overlooked and uncounted.
 Girls are particularly vulnerable to dropping out due to sexual harassment, child marriage, and gender discrimination.
-Taliban acid attacks against girls who go to school aren’t even the tip of the iceberg.
+Taliban acid attacks against Afghan girls who go to school have garnered significant media coverage, but the problem is much more extensive.

-Experts have warned about an education “crisis” for over a decade – with stalling quality and access to education, growing numbers of young people leaving schools without the skills they need, and large gaps in education funding.
+For more than a decade, experts have warned about an education “crisis”—with stalling quality and access to education, growing numbers of young people leaving schools without the skills they need, and large gaps in education funding.
 But the leadership needed to resolve it is lacking.
-Human Rights Watch reported on governments’ responsibility for an “education deficit” back in 2005.

 From Central Europe to Central Asia, three-quarters of 5.1 million children with disabilities are excluded from quality, inclusive education, UNICEF found.
 In Kazakhstan and Iran, government-mandated bodies and medical tests can exclude children with disabilities from education altogether.
 Countries like Nepal have improved accessibility but still isolate children with disabilities in separate classrooms, with untrained teachers.
 South Africa claims to have achieved universal primary enrollment, but its failure to provide inclusive education is keeping close to 600,000 children with disabilities out of school.

-This year will be a watershed for the right to education.
-Getting all children into quality and accessible education by 2030 will mean holding governments to account for imposing discriminatory policies that block children’s right to quality education – committing human rights abuses on a massive scale as they do so.
+Getting all children into quality and accessible education by 2030 means holding governments to account for imposing discriminatory policies that block children’s right to quality education.